Number : Season 1, serial 8 of 8.

 6) “Prisoners of Conciergerie”

 Plot : The Doctor attempts to take Ian and Barbara home, to London 1963 -but winds up in 18th Century France – during the French Revolution.

 Whats good : Quirky period piece.
 With enough twisty intrigue to keep proceedings interesting.
 Some clever humour premeates proceedings.

 Whats bad : A little slow in places.
 Not really worthy of a season finale.
-The beeb, for wiping parts 4 & 5.
+The beeb, for wiping episodes 4 & 5.

-Review With Spoilers : Reign Of Terror is the eighth (and final) episode of season 1.
-It covers Doctor Who’s take on the French Revolution.
+Review With Spoilers : Reign Of Terror is the eighth (and final) serial of season 1, covering Doctor Who’s take on the French Revolution.

 The Doctor accidentally pilots the Tardis to 18th-Century France, instead of 20th Century London.
 Whilst trying to take Ian & Barbara back to 1963.
 Once here, they become embroiled in the revolutionist fervour, which is sweeping the country and also meet its Chief-Architect; Robespierre.

 Reign Of Terror can best be summed up, as one of the better period romps from Doctor Who’s (patchy) period-catalogue.
 Whilst it doesn’t quite have the action and immediacy of say; The Aztecs or The Crusade.
 It has enough political intrigue – in its own right and plotting – to make it a substantial enough education plod, through French history.

 At times though, it does have the feel of an educational piece (rather than a drama about it).
 The kind they might show in school; as part of a history lesson.
 In that regard, you can feel that Doctor Who is trying to be authentic, as much as possible; to the events and characters – of history.

 Doctor Who has to be commended here, for it’s ambitions.
 For attempting to present a picture of what 18th century France was like, whilst on a painfully limited budget.
 It’s clear, that using real Parisenne locations was out of the question – budget-wise; so we have to rely on some very generic-looking studio locations, to double for the real thing.